Want to play soccer in college?

 How will Blackhawks help you reach your goals?

-Blackhawks players begin their soccer careers by developing a love of the game in Little Hawks (ages 5-8) and developmental soccer programs (ages 9-11).
-For the competitive player, Blackhawks offers a multi-year program beginning with MYSA play and attendance at traveling tournaments at U12, continuing to Midwest Regional League play beginning at U14 and an opportunity for international play in Sweden and Denmark at U15.
-This broad base of experience, together with the year round training that the Club provides, culminates at U16-18 with attendance at college showcase tournaments.
+Blackhawks players begin their soccer careers by developing a love of the game in Little Hawks (ages 5–8) and developmental soccer programs (ages 9–10).
+For the competitive player, Blackhawks offers a multi-year program beginning with MYSA or TCSL play and attendance at traveling tournaments at U11, continuing to Midwest Regional League play beginning at U14 and an opportunity for international play in Sweden and Denmark at U15.
+This broad base of experience, together with the year round training that the club provides, culminates at U16–U18 with attendance at college showcase tournaments.

 What can you do to reach your goals?